Swapcast Consummation with The Wondering Jews

 I have a question.
-So I, I don’t really think of myself as a spiritual person or that not really a word I use.
-And certainly I, I come from a background where, you know, we, we did, uh, a fair amount of Jewish stuff, but certainly not, it was not part of my, my parents life at all.
-But my father is no longer with us, but my mother is, and I mean, I don’t think she’s ever tried cannabis, except she said she once was fed it accidentally in a brownie, at a party in the sixties, and it gave her a terrible headache and she never did it again.
-But can you tell me a little bit about where you see maybe that sort of the connection between cannabis and Jewish mysticism, and is there anything beyond the sort of obvious like, woo about it?
+So, I don’t really think of myself as a spiritual person or that is not really a word I use.
+And certainly, I come from a background where we did a fair amount of Jewish stuff, but it was not part of my parents life at all.
+My father is no longer with us, but my mother is, and I don’t think she’s ever tried cannabis, except she said she once tried it accidentally in a brownie, at a party in the ‘60s and it gave her a terrible headache and she never did it again.
+But can you tell me a little bit about where you see maybe the connection between cannabis and Jewish mysticism, and is there anything beyond the sort of obvious woo woo about it?

-Well, so we, we had a conversation, uh, with, uh, my mother, who’s a rabbi, and we were talking to her about cannabis.
-And something that she said to me that I thought was so interesting is how, uh, on Yom Kippor you’re supposed to fast.
-And so if you could imagine fasting for a day, not having any food in your body, and then during those closing prayers, you’re supposed to, uh, the really, uh, religious folks do a series of, of bowing movements.
-And if you haven’t fasted for 24 hours and you do the series of bowing movements, it will get you high, you know, and so and so that, so that there is, um, altered States, uh, is pervasive.
-I think, I know about Judaism, but I’m sure it’s pervasive in other faiths as well.
-Um, and so, um, I also as someone, you know, on our podcast, we, uh, look at the Torah portion of the week and this is the first time I’ve ever read the Torah.
-And that is a dry book for five bucks I guess.
-And, um, and so if, uh, if it’s, you need to sort of look at it in different ways because if you’re just reading it sort of as a text, it is pretty boring and sort of not a lot there.
+Well, so we had a conversation with my mother, who’s a rabbi, and we were talking to her about cannabis.
+And something that she said to me that I thought was so interesting is how on Yom Kippur you’re supposed to fast.
+And so if you could imagine fasting for a day, not having any food in your body, and then during those closing prayers, the really religious folks do a series of bowing movements.
+And if you have fasted for 24 hours and you do the series of bowing movements, it will get you high, so that there is altered states is pervasive.
+I know about Judaism, but I’m sure it’s pervasive in other faiths as well.
+On our podcast we look at the Torah portion of the week and this is the first time I’ve ever read the Torah.
+And that is a dry book for 5 bucks, I guess.
+And you need to sort of look at it in different ways because if you’re just reading it as a text, it is pretty boring and not a lot there.
 But if you look at the mysticism and you try to look at the text at different angles, I think there’s a lot to uncover and unpack.

 Donnell Alexander (19:23):

 I’m going to do that right after this podcast.
-Seriously though I, I, I have smoked a lot of way.
-We made that clear, but I’ve smoked a lot of weed with Jews and I just, until I started having these conversations, I thought that it was kind of cool amongst your people.
+Seriously though I have smoked a lot of weed.
+We made that clear, but I’ve smoked a lot of weed with Jews and until I started having these conversations, I thought that it was kind of cool amongst your people.

-I never felt like it was not cool and I smoked with all my brothers and I think there was sort of an sort of a hidden or poorly hidden secret with my parents whenever we would get together for cannabis, for non nonspecifically cannabis Seders but Passover or any other Jewish holiday or any holiday for that cannabis, the roots were there the whole time.
-But no, there’s no, there’s no doubt that it, there’s a certain in is maybe not quite as stigmatized within the Jewish community, which is why I felt the hypocrisy of it all.
-The more extreme when I started getting involved in the conversations within the community.
-Cause I was like, you know, there’s a level of privilege involved because you don’t think you’re going to get in trouble or because your family can have lawyers or like there’s just a level of privilege because like you can just be driving around and like your friends are smoking and you’re not at risk of, of anything because you’re passing for white people driving around.
-So, you know, in nice cars their parents got them and you know, at the same time, you know, not speaking up and calling out stupid things for what they are.
+I never felt like it was not cool and I smoked with all my brothers and I think there was sort of a hidden or poorly hidden secret with my parents whenever we would get together for cannabis, nonspecifically cannabis Seders but Passover or any other Jewish holiday or any holiday for that matter, the roots were there the whole time.
+But no, there’s no doubt that it is maybe not quite as stigmatized within the Jewish community, which is why I felt the hypocrisy of it all the more extreme when I started getting involved in the conversations within the community.
+Because I was like, there’s a level of privilege involved because you don’t think you’re going to get in trouble or because your family can have lawyers or there’s just a level of privilege because you can just be driving around and your friends are smoking and you’re not at risk of anything because you’re passing for white people driving around in nice cars their parents got them.
+And at the same time, not speaking up and calling out stupid things for what they are.

 Donnell Alexander (20:46):

 That is true.
-I mean, honestly, um, you know, as I mentioned, you know, we’re smoking at eight 30 at night after I put my kids to bed.
-And so this is definitely the most fun we have every week.
-Uh, and we are learning something and we’re, uh, it’s, it’s new information.
-You know, I think, uh, we do, I, you know, when we prepare for a podcast, I don’t look at any additional text.
+As Roy mentioned, we’re smoking at 8:30 at night after I put my kids to bed.
+And so, this is definitely the most fun we have every week and we are learning something and it’s new information.
+When we prepare for a podcast, I don’t look at any additional text.
 I only am looking at what the Torah portion is that week or the commandment that we are analyzing.
-And so I’m really trying to look at it fresh.
-And so I think that, uh, and Roy, I think does a little bit more background research.
-And so I think that sort of gives us a nice little, uh, different flavors, uh, and more to explore.
+And so, I’m really trying to look at it fresh.
+I think that Roy does a little bit more background research, so I think that sort of gives us different flavors and more to explore.

-I would, the second one, he has to say that, um, yes, we’re both big fans of cannabis.
+I would second what he has to say that yes, we’re both big fans of cannabis.
 I mean, we both have had a long and productive relationship with the plant.
-Um, and also it’s really fun to engage with this material in a way that’s not as serious or controlled as, uh, you know, or prescribed.
-It’s, it’s uh, it’s just a very different way to, to, to get to be high and also to get to study this, this traditional material.
+And also, it’s really fun to engage with this material in a way that’s not as serious or controlled or prescribed.
+It’s just a very different way to get to be high and also to get to study this traditional material.

 Alex Halperin (22:06):

-Can you give us an example of a text where you sort of took it on and maybe it’s something familiar or maybe it’s something very dry in the Torah, but you, you know, you really were able to, with the help of a joint, really get to the heart of it in a way that you don’t think you would have been able to otherwise or just found something that you didn’t, don’t think you would have otherwise discovered.
+Can you give us an example of a text where you sort of took it on and maybe it’s something familiar or maybe it’s something very dry in the Torah, but you really were able to, with the help of a joint, really get to the heart of it in a way that you don’t think you would have been able to otherwise?
+Or just found something that you don’t think you would have otherwise discovered?

 Donnell Alexander (22:35):

-Well, I guess I’m, to be perfectly honest with you, I’d feel like I’m exploring all of this for the first time now.
-And so it’s all new to me, you know, because I think like you Alex, I sort of tuned out, you know, when I was going to temple as a kid, you know, and so, you know, I know the stories had, have songs about them, you know, but I really don’t know much else.
-And so, um, a lot of it has been new to me
+Well, to be perfectly honest with you, I’d feel like I’m exploring all of this for the first time now.
+And so it’s all new to me, because I think like you Alex, I sort of tuned out when I was going to temple as a kid, I know the stories, have songs about them, but I really don’t know much else.
+And so a lot of it has been new to me.

-there, you know, there’s, there’s a lot of stuff here that’s familiar to me, but there’s, you know, all it does, it’s like, uh, who was it?
+There is a lot of stuff here that’s familiar to me, but it’s like, who was it?
 Aristotle?
-Somebody said one of the more, I know the more I know the less I know, like the more I learn about this stuff, the deeper I go, the more I realize I don’t know anything about it because like I thought we were taught at such superficial levels or such basic narratives of the story because I’ve, maybe that’s what we were ready for at the time.
+Somebody said, “The more I know the more I know the less I know.”
+The more I learn about this stuff, the deeper I go, the more I realize I don’t know anything about it because I thought we were taught at such superficial levels or such basic narratives of the story because maybe that’s what we were ready for at the time.